tatsuyax25/lunar-zodiac-calendar/README.md

   - 🔵 Blue highlight for today's date
   - 🔴 Red highlight for Lunar New Year
 - **Festive Design** - Traditional red and gold color scheme with lantern decorations
-- **Responsive Layout** - Works beautifully on desktop and mobile devices
+- **Responsive Layout** - Works beautifully on desktop, tablet, and mobile devices

 ## 🛠️ Built With